mattehalen/Scheduled-countdown/README.md

     2. -> REMOVED THIS ONE -> [macOS] - entitlements.mas & entitlements.mas.inherit - ITSAppUsesNonExemptEncryption changed to false
     3. [iOS] - APN - options-production changed to true
     4. [iOS] - APN - Now reads from the db-ios-tokens.json file and uses those inside the deviceTokens var.
-    OBS !! when reciving token from iOS device.
+    OBS !! when receiving token from iOS device.
 Sometime the Token ends with a ")".
 This make the token not work.
-Needs to remove the ")" in the token to get it to recive Push Notificatiions.
+Needs to remove the ")" in the token to get it to receive Push Notifications.
     5. [macOS] - entitlements.mas & entitlements.mas.inherit - <key>com.apple.security.network.server</key>
         <true/>
 ## Alpha V.0.0.14 [2021-06-09]
-    1. install electron-log for loging to file
+    1. install electron-log for logging to file
     2. [MAIN WINDOW] - Added Open log button
     3. [MAIN WINDOW] - Removing "Alpha" from title
-    4. [AppStore Release] - Trying again to uppload app to mac AppStore.
+    4. [AppStore Release] - Trying again to upload app to mac AppStore.
 ## Alpha V.0.0.13 [2021-06-07]
-    1. Change entitlements -> om.apple.security.app-sandbox to FALSE &  "hardenedRuntime":false in package.json for testupload to Apple Store.
+    1. Change entitlements -> com.apple.security.app-sandbox to FALSE &  "hardenedRuntime":false in package.json for test upload to Apple Store.
 WORKS on MAS-DEV.
-    2. [AppStore Release] - Trying again to uppload app to mac AppStore.
+    2. [AppStore Release] - Trying again to upload app to mac AppStore.
 ## Alpha V.0.0.12 [2021-06-04]
     1. Added Menu options to MAC version av app.
 Re-open Main Window & How to.
     2. [Back-end] - Added temporary fix for Re-open page.
-Now it only gives error but dosn't close app.
+Now it only gives error but doesn't close app.
-    3. [AppStore Release] - Trying again to uppload app to mac AppStore.
+    3. [AppStore Release] - Trying again to upload app to mac AppStore.
 ## Alpha V.0.0.11 [2021-06-03]
     1. [Back-end] - APN now pushes to iOS devices but to all devices and not only local devices.
 THIS IS A KNOW BUG AND NEDS TO BE FIXED.
-    2. [AppStore Release] - Many changes made to try and find a way to uppload the app to AppStore.
+    2. [AppStore Release] - Many changes made to try and find a way to upload the app to AppStore.
 USE MAS and send the pkg file from MAS with transporter to your App store connect.

 ## Alpha V.0.0.10 [2021-05-28]
     1.[Back-end] - Start adding support for APN (Apple Push Notification) server.
-    2.[Back-end] - Added Store ios Token when an ios device is connected.
+    2.[Back-end] - Added Store iOS Token when an iOS device is connected.
 This is so the APN server knows what devices should receive the Notification.
 ## Alpha V.0.0.9 [2021-05-20]
-    1.[MAIN WINDOW] - Fixed so Port input field is linked to the db-settings.json 2.[Back-end] - fix github HEAD on [MAIN WINDOW]
+    1.[MAIN WINDOW] - Fixed so Port input field is linked to the db-settings.json 2.[Back-end] - fix GitHub HEAD on [MAIN WINDOW]
 ## Alpha V.0.0.8 [2021-05-17]
     1. [MAIN WINDOW] - Added AutoStart Button
 ## Alpha V.0.0.6 -> V.0.0.7
-    1. Tried to make a Appstore version of the software but no luck yet. increse of version number due to not being able to use same version number on upload to Appstore.
+    1. Tried to make a Appstore version of the software but no luck yet. increase of version number due to not being able to use same version number on upload to Appstore.
 ## Alpha V.0.0.5 [2021-03-24]
-    1. [src/services/admin-settings.js] - removed local datestring.
+    1. [src/services/admin-settings.js] - removed local date-string.
 Didn't save db-Backups on system with local date string using "/".
 ## Alpha V.0.0.4 [2021-03-19]
     1. [Main Window] - Added buttons to open / & /admin in default browser
     2. Test Submitted App to MicrosoftStore waiting approval